Chris Kraus (writer): Aliens and Anorexia (2000)

-Kraus’ second novel has been described as ‘a tantalizing, messy, wildly associative and often brilliant book that leaps effortlessly between autobiography, art criticism, philosophy and fiction’.
+Kraus’ second novel has been described as "a tantalizing, messy, wildly associative and often brilliant book that leaps effortlessly between autobiography, art criticism, philosophy and fiction," according to LA Weekly.
 It interweaves threads about Simone Weil, Ulrike Meinhof, and Paul Thek with S&M phone chats and her own experiences of failing to find a distributor for her feature film, Gravity & Grace.
 Kraus encompasses a range of subjects, posing her own subjective perspective as a lens through which to make sense of wider female and artistic experiences.
 Drawing on Deleuze's assertion that ‘life is not personal’, she uses her own personal ‘I’ to write about subjects other than, as well as herself, framing empathy as a central perceptive tool.
 Reclaiming the personal ‘I’ as ‘universal and transparent’, Kraus presents her subjects as case studies of sadness, failure, and hope, echoing and projecting her own experiences to address the human condition, creating an autobiographical feedback loop as she documents her struggle to make art from her life.

 Critics praised the novel for its intellectual scope and emotional depth.
 Ben Ehrenreich wrote in the L.A.
 Weekly, ‘There are more ideas on every page of Aliens & Anorexia than in most books published in the last year.
 It is an exciting and courageous work’.
 Katie Goh of The Skinny described it as covering 'a kaleidoscope of subjects with empathy, vulnerability and wit’.